 A Great Meal Without All The Carbs

 In the New Year, many people have chosen goals of becoming more fit.
 Sushi is nutritious and delicious, with the added benefit of being high in Omega-3 fatty acids.
 But can you eat it when you are on the keto diet?
 Is there keto sushi?
 The primary problem for keto eaters is the rice, which is high in carbs.
-What sort of options are there for sushi lovers without the high carb rice?
+What sort of options are there for sushi lovers without the high carbohydrate rice?

 Try Asking Your Chef If They Can Create Rolls Without Rice